rcook/rust-actions/README.md

 # Rust Tool Action

-* Build and package simple command-line tools build with Rust and Cargo
+* Build and package simple command-line tools built with Rust and Cargo